 PURPOSE OF THIS POLICY

-Colorado State University (CSU) is committed to providing a safe and secure environment for members of the CSU community, one in which students and employees can achieve their educational and career goals.
-Workplace violence impedes such goals and endangers the entire community; therefore, violent behavior is prohibited in or on any University facility or while participating in any University activity.
+Colorado State University (CSU) is committed to providing an environment for all members of the CSU community, that is conducive to learning, working and living at CSU.
+Violence impedes such goals and endangers the entire community; therefore, any type of violent behavior, as described in this policy is prohibited on all university property and while participating in any University activity.